-APP employed Eden Project International (curriculum, sustainability), PJA (traffic, place making, public engagement, landscaping) and Ludicology (researchers of child and teenage play) as specialist sub-consultants.
+Align employed Eden Project International (curriculum, sustainability), PJA (traffic, place making, public engagement, landscaping) and Ludicology (researchers of child and teenage play) as specialist sub-consultants.
 Their skillsets complimented our in-house team to provide the services that fulfilled the objectives.

 How We Ensured A Quality & Timely Result

 We regularly presented the vision as it developed to all stakeholders and community groups, who provided both positive and negative feedback and ensured that all objectives were met.
 The presentations were the key milestones within the project plan to ensure delivery within timescales.

 A risk register was developed to highlight and mitigate risks.
 This was updated following technical discussions with the local planning authority and consultees, where they provided key risks to include within the register.
 We ensured high quality by using the experience and examples of the Eden Project team combined with the specialist knowledge of sub-consultants to deliver the vision.